alipourhabibi/exercises-journal/logging/README.md

 logger.Debug("%s", "SOME OTHER TEXT")
 ```

-NOTE: the log level is only used to keep track of your logic for logging. so if the level is ERROR and you do a Debug call it will log the Debug args you provide.
+## Changelogs
+- Change log format to logfmt
+- Add Trace log level
+- Add option to print caller file and fucntion
+- Log levels will be checked in log lib itself
+- Change default output to Stderr